usgpo/cataloging-records-CGP-maintenance-files/Discontinuation_of_Microfiche_Distribution_to_FDLP_Libraries/README.md

 # Discontinuation of Microfiche Distribution to FDLP Libraries

-This collection contains two .mrc files related to the discontinuation of microfiche distribution to Federal depository libraries:
+This collection contains three .mrc files related to the discontinuation of microfiche distribution to Federal depository libraries:

+- 7 monograph records to be restored for publications that GPO converted to microfiche
 - 30 monograph records to be deleted for publications that GPO did not convert to microfiche
 - 534 updated or closed records for the Code of Federal Regulations, Y 1, and Y 4 serials